xero812/ElasticSearch/README.md

 ## How to Start

-After establishing the Rabbit MQ connection, you can just use
+After establishing the Elastic Search connection on 'http://localhost:9200/', you can just use
 ```mvn spring-boot:run``` to start the application.

 ## Start Querying